memgraph/docs/docs/reference-guide/streams/overview.md

 slug: /reference-guide/streams
 ---

-Memgraph can connect to existing Kafka streams.
+Memgraph can connect to existing streams sources.
 To use streams, a user must:
 1. [**Create a transformation
    module**](/reference-guide/streams/transformation-modules/overview.md)
 2. [Configure Memgraph](/reference-guide/configuration.md) to connect to, e.g.
    Kafka, by providing the appropriate flag `--kafka-bootstrap-servers=localhost:9092`
-3. [Create the stream](#creating-a-stream) with a `CREATE STREAM` query
+3. [Create the stream](#creating-a-stream) with a `CREATE <source type> STREAM` query
 4. [Start the stream](#start-a-stream) with a `START STREAM` query

 :::tip Check out the **example-streaming-app** on